g2valdez/willievaldez.github.io/_posts/2020-10-04-AutomaticRegistration.md

     }
 ```

 Now how do we get each class to call `RegisterEnemyType`?
-If we make a static `Register` function, we'd still have a list of includes and `Register` calls akin to the big ugly function definition file like Exhibit A. If only we could call a function in the static space of a source file.
+If we make a static `Register` function for each derived class, we'd still have a list of includes and `Register` calls akin to the big ugly function definition file like Code Chunk A. If only we could call a function in the static space of a source file.
 Well, we can! we just have make  `RegisterEnemyType` return a value.
 Make a macro that constructs a static value with our function call like this:
 ```cpp
 #define REGISTER_ENEMY_TYPE(CLASS) size_t g_enemyNum##__COUNTER__ = Enemy::RegisterEnemyType<CLASS>(#CLASS)
 ```
-We append `\_\_COUNTER\_\_` to the variable name to prevent the compiler from collapsing our static variables.
+We append `__COUNTER__` to the variable name to prevent the compiler from collapsing our static variables.

 Now, inside of an enemy source file, say, `Goomba.cpp`, we can add
 ```cpp
 REGISTER_ENEMY_TYPE(Goomba);
 ```
 and viola, we have a self registering type system!
 Right?
 Well almost.
-We can't gurantee which static variables are intialized first, and its possible that we call `AddSpawnerType` before initializing `s_enemyTypeMap`, so we can write an accessor and guarantee that `s_enemyTypeMap` is initialized before it is used.
+We can't gurantee which static variables are intialized first, and it is possible that we call `AddSpawnerType` before initializing `s_enemyTypeMap`, so we can write an accessor and guarantee that `s_enemyTypeMap` is initialized before it gets accessed.

 Here's the final version of `Enemy.h`:
 ```cpp